 Each sheet in the notebook has a spot for the date and the page number.
 This comes in handy more often than I would have believed.
 It’s cake to flip through if I’m looking for a specific date.
 And if you want to be super OCD, you can use the page numbers in your TOC as detailed above.

 Have a favorite type of notebook?
-Let me know what it is so I can check it out!
+Tell me about it in the comments so I can check it out!